-In order to accelerate the entry of college undergraduate students into the professional world of education, science, engineering, technology, or their applications, The Ohio Academy of Science has adopted the following policy and procedures to accept and publish summaries of college undergraduate research-in-progress in lieu of abstracts for the Annual Meeting.
-Papers, based on the student's research, may be presented in poster format.
-Undergraduates whose research is unfinished by the abstract submission deadline may submit an Undergraduate Research-in-Progress Summary in lieu of an abstract.
+III.
+GENERAL FORM FOR RESEARCH IN PROGRESS: The Ohio Academy of Science accepts undergraduate research that is unfinished by the abstract submission deadline as Undergraduate Research-in-Progress Summaries.
+Papers, based on the student's research, may be presented in either podium or poster format.
 This summary is a statement following the general typing and submission instructions for an abstract.
 Avoid personal pronouns.
 The summary shall contain the following elements in this order: (1) background or introduction including goals, objectives, purpose, problem and hypothesis, (2) methods and materials, and (3) if available, initial observations.
 Phrases like "will discuss, will review, will talk about, or will present" are unacceptable in a summary.
 All important facts should be stated with brevity, but not such sparing use of words as to leave ambiguity.
 Summaries should be 250 words or fewer.
 Tables and graphs should not be included.
 New techniques or new apparatus and their functions should be mentioned.
 New constants, initial critical data, if available, or formulae should be included.
-Names of new species should not be listed in the summary but use full scientific names for all organisms.
+Names of new species should not be listed in the summary, but use full scientific names for all organisms.
 State the statistical test(s) you plan to use and always define the expected sample(s), population or trials (N=?).
 NEVER use the phrase "Results show" without first stating the results.
 The value of summary is real and considerable, not only for those in attendance, but also for others unable to attend.
 Summaries shall be presented by the college undergraduate first author.
 It is the responsibility of the first author of multi-authored summaries to obtain permission from all authors and research advisor(s) to submit the content of the summary.
+All Undergraduate Research-in-Progress Summaries will be peerreviewed.
+Acceptable final summaries will be published in the program abstracts issue of The Ohio Journal of Science after results have been added.